Quantum gradient descent for linear systems and least squares: Introduction

-In this work we make significant progress on both the challenges described above.
-We start by designing an improved quantum linear systems solver and then use it to define an efficient quantum iterative method for implementing gradient descent with affine update rules.
-Last, we show how to use our iterative method for solving linear systems and for performing stochastic gradient descent for the weighted least squares problem.
+In this work, we make progress on both the challenges described above.
+First, we provide a first order quantum iterative method for performing gradient descent with affine update rules in time polynomial in the number of steps.
+Secondly, we design a quantum linear systems solver in the QRAM data structure model that allows us to obtain potentially significant speedups for many classes of dense matrices.
+We provide as applications iterative quantum algorithms for the weighted least squares problem including one that can perform stochastic gradient descent.

+The weighted least squares problem is widely used for regression or data fitting.
+The data matrix for least squares is often very skewed, i.e., the number of data points is vastly larger than the dimension of the points.
+Stochastic gradient descent is advantageous in such settings as it estimates the gradient by computations on a small sized batch of data points and avoids costly computations on large matrices.
+The quantum stochastic gradient descent algorithm allows us to reduce the size of the required QRAM as at any given time only a small subset of the data needs to be in quantum memory.

+Quantum algorithms for gradient estimation have been studied before \cite{J05, B05, J09, GAW17}, where a quantum algorithm is used to estimate the gradient of a given function, while a classical algorithm performs the gradient descent.
+A quantum gradient descent algorithm for polynomial optimization problems has also been presented \cite{RSPS16}, but the running time of the algorithm depends exponentially on the number of steps.
+Our algorithm achieves a polynomial scaling instead in the number of steps when the gradient is an affine function, a case that frequently arises in practice for solving least squares problems.